 "He was oppressed and was afflicted, yet he opened not his mouth.
 Like a lamb that is led to the slaughter, and as a sheep before its shearers is dumb, so he opened not his mouth" (Is 53:7).
-For the followers of Christ, this Isaiah text evokes a response deep down within us, seeing how they apply to God's only beloved Son, and how he died for all of us.
-In the words of St Peter, "without having seen him you have come to believe in him, and so you are filled already with a joy so glorious that it cannot be described" (1 Pet 1:8).
+For the Christian faithful, this Isaiah text evokes a response deep within us, seeing how they apply to God's only beloved Son, and how he died for all of us.
+In the words of St Peter, "without having seen him you have come to believe in him, and so you are filled already with a joy so glorious that it cannot be described".
 Without this sincere love of Christ, we are no true followers of his.
 We cannot say we fully love him, until we appreciate what he suffered for us.

 Today, having heard the Passion narrative there is no real necessity to retrace in great detail the events there described.
 But it is well to bear in mind that Christ was no stranger to hardship, privation and suffering, long before that final day of his life.
 "Being in the form of God," as St Paul says, from the moment he came on earth, Jesus emptied himself, taking the form of a slave, becoming as human beings are (Phil 2:6f).
 He, the most high God, suffered the hardships of the poor, at times not even having a place to lay his head.
 He endured hunger and thirst, and after long days surrounded by crowds seeking a cure, he often spent whole nights at prayer in the hills.
 Despite his compassion for all who came to him, he met with hatred and rejection, in particular from Pharisees and priests, who planned to have him killed.
 How this rejection and hatred must have grieved him.
 King Lear knew "How sharper than a serpent's tooth it is, to have a thankless child;" and how must Jesus have felt at being rejected by the people he had chosen, above all others.